SinghSanity/SinghSanity/README.md

 ## About Me

-I'm Amandeep Singh, but you can call me Deep!
+I'm Deep!
 Welcome to my Github!

 - 🔭 I’m currently working as a Consultant at Global Atlantic Financial Group
 - 🌱 I’m currently learning `Django` and improving my `Python` and `SQL`